Sustainability

 Explanation of Earnings to Suppliers

-Because of the risks posed by the COVID-19 pandemic, NGK’s annual earnings presentation for suppliers was conducted online, just as it was last year.
-We explained our earnings and materials procurement policy to 175 supplier companies.
+In FY2023, NGK’s annual earnings presentation for suppliers, which had been conducted online because of the risks posed by the COVID-19 pandemic, was held in-person for the first time in four years.
+We explained our earnings and materials procurement policy to 117 supplier companies participating on-site (and 80 companies participating online).
 We also asked for their continued compliance with CSR procurement, and shared information and goals meant to facilitate the continuation and expansion of business throughout our entire supply chain.

 In order to ensure procurement from the most appropriate suppliers, NGK visits individual suppliers in Japan and overseas to conduct on-site audits and evaluate their QCD (quality, cost, and delivery) performance in a fair and equitable manner.
-In FY2021, we visited 27 existing suppliers, with some visits being carried out online due to the COVID-19 pandemic.
-We also conducted audits at 15 of these suppliers.
+In FY2023, we conducted quality audits at 41 of our existing suppliers, including 20 of our most important suppliers .

 Not only did we provide feedback and assessments during these audits, but we also used visits for other objectives such as surveying plants and adjusting delivery times as opportunities to listen to a wide variety of feedback concerning suppliers’ QCD management frameworks, CSR approach, and the state of their organization.
 In addition to this kind of direct communication with suppliers, we communicate through the web as well to build and strengthen better relationships of mutual trust.